 - Plenty of 100 yen coins

 Going to a coin laundry place can be a little intimidating – after all, you’re visiting a new place with your dirty clothes under your arm and you’re going to try to use a bunch of machines you’ve never used before.
-However, it’s not so difficult to make use of these handy establishments and, like many things, it becomes much easier after you’ve done it once.
+However, it’s not so difficult to make use of these useful establishments and, like many things, it becomes much easier after you’ve done it once.
 Here is what you should do when you arrive at your local laundromat.

 - Search for the nearest coin laundry establishment in Google Maps or any other map app on your phone or computer.
 Searching “coin laundry” in English should work just fine.